Natura & Co: History

 Being a public company since 2004, its shares are listed on Novo Mercado (the highest level of corporate governance or Stock Exchange Ibovespa).
 Natura's performance in 2017 shows a consolidated gross revenue of R$9.9 billion, a growth of 24.5% over the previous year.
 Its consolidated net income was R$670.3 million.

-In 2005, they opened their first boutique in Paris, France.
+In 2005, Natura opened its first boutique in Paris, France.
+In 2013, Natura acquired Aesop.
+In January 2023, Natura sold the brand to L'Oréal.